Summary

 American alligator | Alligator mississippiensis (with video)

-- When full-grown, gators have a bite force of 2120+ PSI.
-They also have the second most substantial bite, second to the crocodile.
+• When full-grown, gators have a bite force of 2120+ PSI.
+They also have the second-largest bite, second only to the crocodile’s.

 Ball python | Python regius

-- The mother protects the eggs before hatching.
-Once the hatchlings emerge, the mother will leave, and they live a solitary life, only meeting to mate.
+• The mother protects the eggs before hatching.
+Once the hatchlings emerge, the mother will leave, and they will live solitary lives, meeting only to mate.

 Brown Anole | Anolls sagrel